aplteam/Tatin/docs/_ReadMe.md

 * [Caching](./Caching.html "Caching.html") (draft)

-  By default the Tatin client caches any package that is either installed or loaded.
+  By default, the Tatin client caches any package that is either installed or loaded.
 This document discusses the implications, and under which circumstances you might want to switch caching off, either globally or just for a specific Registry.